 The Constitution was adopted on June 24, 2021 and a summary of certain key provisions of the Constitution is set out below.
 The summary below is not a complete copy of the terms of the Constitution.
-For further information, please refer to the full version of the Constitution, a form of which is incorporated by reference as an exhibit to this Annual Report.
+For further information, please refer to the full version of the Constitution, a copy of which is incorporated by reference as an exhibit to this Annual Report on Form 20-F of which this exhibit is a part.